-I am a PhD student working with Prof. Andy Hooper, Dr Jessica Hawthorne and Prof. Tim Wright at the University of Leeds.
+I am a PhD student working with Professor Andy Hooper, Dr Jessica Hawthorne and Professor Tim Wright at the University of Leeds.
 My project investigates earthquake slip by studying current earthquakes using geodesy and fault scarps using laser scanners.

 I am passionate about science communication and outreach have been involved in a wide range of activities and organisations.
 My roles have included:

 - Host of a earthquake hazard video designed to be used as a teaching aid to help improve knowledge about earthquakes and faulting, particularly in central Asia, through the Parsquake project

 - Pint of Science 'Dynamic Earth' night organiser - our team brought Pint of Science to Leeds for the first time in 2016